Leadership For Our Gap Year Travel Programs

 As an archaeologist, Alex spent much of her time traveling and living in Asia, particularly the Middle East.
 She has also traveled extensively in other parts of the developing world.

-At Youth International, Alex manages the general administration of the programs and serves as the liaison to universities, high schools, and student counselors.
+At Youth International, Alex manages the general administration of the gap year travel programs and serves as the liaison to universities, high schools, and student counselors.
 She is the course professor for the college credit options available through Western State Colorado University.

 Team Leaders & Overseas Staff